 always_populate_raw_post_data being set to

 0?
-Then read on, because here is how to fix upgrades to Magento 2.0 in PHP 5.6.
+And are you having problems installing or updating Magento with PHP 5.6 and PHP 7?
+Then read on, because here is how to fix upgrades to Magento 2.0 in PHP 5.6 and higher: PHP 7+.

 Magento 2.0 requires PHP’s